MicrosoftDocs/learn/learn-pr/azure/write-first-query-kusto-query-language/includes/7-exercise-reorder-returned-data-sort-operator.md

 Recall that in the storm events example, you've narrowed down events by time range, keywords, and values in a particular column.
 Now you want to organize these results to see the most damaging storm events first.

-## Use the sort operator
+## Use the `sort` operator

 It's difficult to make sense of unordered data.
 Let's make it a bit easier to understand by organizing the order in which the results are presented.
-You want to know what were the events with the highest damage to property, so you'll order the results by the field `DamageProperty`.
+You want to know which events caused the highest damage to property, so you'll order the results by the field `DamageProperty`.

 1. Run the following query: